-Addressing the legal landscape and concerns for those whose households challenge the traditional concepts of family in California.
+Addressing the legal landscape and estate planning for non-traditional couples, challenging the traditional concepts of family in California.

 By Howard S. Klein & Geoffrey M. Murray, Family Lawyers